flutter/website/src/brand.md

 title: Flutter Brand Guidelines
 ---

-The “Flutter” name and logo are trademarks owned by Google.
+The "Flutter" name and logo are trademarks owned by Google.
 These Brand Guidelines describe the appropriate uses of the Flutter trademarks by members of the developer community who have obtained our consent to use the trademarks pursuant to the [Flutter Terms of Service](/tos).